TO: Jonathan Espinosa, Class of ’13, and Concerned SUNY New Paltz Alumni

 2. We demand the continuous full funding of the Black Studies Department, Women and Gender Studies Department, and Scholar’s Mentorship program, and conversion of the Latino/Caribbean Studies, Native American Studies, and Asian Studies Programs into autonomous, fully funded departments.
 This includes more full-time, tenure-track professors for these departments.

 RESPONSE: It is unclear why the perception persists that the funding of these departments and programs has been or is in jeopardy.
 Never, under my tenure as President, has there been any discussion of underfunding or withholding funding from these areas, nor of converting Black Studies from a Department to a Program.
 There have been dedicated efforts to support the Black Studies Department, specifically, as we hold that department – one of the first in the nation -- as a proud part of our campus identity and a key contributor in contemporary times.
 We affirm that - as we continue to act on our institutional commitment to social justice - we will continue to support the Department of Black Studies and its mission.

 Funding for tenure-track lines has not been withheld and there have been continuous efforts to support the growth of the department.
 The Black Studies Department saw in one year the departure of three tenure-track faculty due to retirement or resignation.
 Since then, all three lines have been approved and filled by full-time tenure-track faculty.
-Approval for all faculty lines is informed by the College’s larger fiscal and academic planning each year as well as by enrollment trends.
+Approval for all faculty lines is informed by the University’s larger fiscal and academic planning each year as well as by enrollment trends.

 Establishment of new academic departments typically originates with proposals from the faculty that are reviewed through the appropriate faculty governance committees and Faculty Senate or the full Faculty.
 Those reviewers’ recommendations are then considered by campus leadership.
 This process assures that faculty and faculty governance have a strong voice and role in initiating, advancing, and approving such proposals.